JerryCBH/159261-project/app/HookshotHeroes/README.md

 ---
 ## How to play

-After launching the game, the main menu screen will be loaded:
+Choose the game mode from the main menu screen and enter the maze:

 <img src="Images/startscreen.png" alt="app-screen" width="250" />